tremor-rs/tremor-runtime/README.md

 You need to be connected to the VPN.

 To demo run `make demo-containers`  to build the demo containers and then `make demo-run` to run the demo containers.

+To demo with elasticsearch and kibana 'make demo-elastic-run'.
+The 'demo-run' target does not run elsticsearch or kibana.

 ## Design